-ΔΕ VIRONMENT

-Describe: (weather, fire behavior, fuels, terrain, footing

-NARRATIVE

-Describe in detail what happened and the resulting sa fety/health issues:

-Λ SITU JATION REVIEW

-Reporting Individual: please list anything that, if chang

-RECTIVE ACTION

-What do you suggest to ensure this does not happen a again?

-Corrective action taken by: Date

-Originator notified by: Date

-Filed electronically Hard copies should be mailed to SAFENET, P.O.
-Box 16645, Boise, ID 83715-6645

-ion taken in a timely manner.
-Imminent danger issues will rformance issues will be addressed as soon as possible

-and the final reviewer will notify originator of actio n taken.
-SAFENET should be received at the state/regional

-level within seven days of completion, and at the n national office within 30 days.

-Reviewer Date

-Reviewer PMS 405-2 (3/00) Date

-FIND 400-2 (0/00) NEES 2633
+Δ E INVIRONMENT Describe: (weather, fire behavior, fuels, terrain, footin ng, road condition, etc.) Δ Describe in detail what happened and the resulting s NARRATIVE afety/health issues: UATION REVIEW Reporting Individual: please list anything that, if chan ged, would prevent this safety issue in the future: A COR What do you suggest to ensure this does not happen what do you suggest to ensure this does not happen Corrective action taken by: Date Originator notified by: Date Filed electronically at www.nifc.gov SAFENET, P.O.
+Box 16645, Boise, ID 83715-6645 Reviewers: Identify, implement, and document ac tion taken in a timely manner.
+Imminent danger issues will erformance issues will be addressed as soon as possible on taken.
+SAFENET should be received at the state/regional level within seven days of completion, and at the national office within 30 days.
+Reviewer Date Reviewer Date //S 405-2 (3/00) NFES 263